Sampoong Department Store collapse: Investigation

 Fire shields were installed around all escalators to prevent the spread of fire from floor to floor, but to install them, the support columns were cut, further reducing their diameter.
 The reduced diameter concentrated the load on a smaller area of the slab, leading to an eventual puncturing of it.
 Those factors, along with the addition of a fifth floor including restaurants and heavy restaurant equipment, all contributed to the building's eventual failure.
-The final design had less than half of the required strength but despite this managed to stand for almost five years.
+The final design had less than half of the required strength but despite this managed to stand for over five years.

 Investigators finally pinpointed the direct cause of the collapse, known as the "trigger" or tipping point, in the building's history.
 It was revealed that two years before the collapse, the building's three rooftop air-conditioning units had been moved because of noise complaints from neighbors on the east side of the building.
 The building's managers admitted noticing cracks in the roof during the move, but instead of lifting them with a crane, the units were put on rollers and dragged across the roof, further destabilizing the surface by each unit's immense weight.

 Cracks formed in the roof slabs and the main support columns were forced downward.
 Column 5E took a direct hit, forming cracks at the position connected to the fifth-floor restaurants.
 According to survivor accounts, each time the air conditioners were switched on, the vibrations radiated through the cracks, reaching the supporting columns and widening the cracks, over the course of two years.
 On the day of the collapse, although the units were shut off, it was too late: the structure had suffered irreversible damage, and the fifth floor slab around column 5E finally gave way.